Spreadsheets and data entry

 • After data entry is complete, you can turn back on Spell check etc and partially automate proof reading.

-2. Spend time with the meta data, also known as the data dictionary or codebook.
+2. Spend time with the metadata, also known as the data dictionary or codebook.

 • Enter names of observers and their contact information